Internet Archive: Access blocking in Indonesia

 On 27 May 2025, the Ministry of Communication and Digital Affairs of Indonesia (abbreviated as Komdigi) blocked access to the Internet Archive in Indonesia.
 Alexander Sabar, the Director General of the Supervision of Digital Space, stated that the reason was the presence of pornography and online gambling on the site.
 He denied a rumor that there was motive to rewrite or hide history.
 He also acknowledged the importance of the Internet Archive, and claimed that the blocking was temporary and would be rescinded if they removed the offending content, and that they only blocked it after the Internet Archive did not respond to their requests.
+On May 30, 2025, Indonesia lifted the block on the Internet Archive after they removed the offending content.

+Access blocking in Iraq

+In November 2024, the Internet Archive was blocked in Iraq.
+The Ministry of Communications of Iraq has not publicly addressed the restriction.